LSleutsky/conventions/README.md

   include: path.join(__dirname, `app`),
   loader: `babel-loader`,
   options: {
-    cacheDirectory: true
+    cacheDirectory: true,
+    presets: [
+      [
+        `@babel/preset-env`,
+        {
+          modules: false,
+          useBuiltIns: `usage`
         }
+      ]
+    ]
   }
+}
 ```

 The `cacheDirectory` option aims to cache the results of the loader, and future Webpack builds attempt to read from the cache, to save expensive Babel recompilation processes.
+The `useBuiltIns` option is used so that Babel polyfills will be added automatically when the usage of some feature is unsupported in the target environment.

 #### Sass